On This Day in History: April 24

 - Stephen Wiltshire, English illustrator

-- Gabby Logan, English gymnast and radio host
+- Gabby Logan, English gymnast, television and radio host

 - Damon Lindelof, American screenwriter and producer